 Located 71-73 Church Street Maitland

-It was the setting for 16 executions and housed some pretty notorious criminals, such as the Backpacker Killer Ivan Milat and gunman Raymond John Denning.
+The setting for 16 executions, the gaol housed some pretty notorious criminals, such as the Backpacker Killer Ivan Milat and gunman Raymond John Denning.
+Eek.

 It now functions as a museum, where visitors can take a self-guided tour for $16, or participate in a number of other events, such as Ex-Warden tours, ghost-hunting and psychic tours.